 One of the important success habits is moving your body.
-Move your body every single day.
-Even if it’s a short walk or simple aerobic exercises.
+Move your body every day, even if it’s a short walk or simple aerobic exercise.

 50. The Relaxation habit

 Every day, give yourself time to unwind, decompress and shake off the day’s stress.
-At the end of the day, find a quiet place to just breathe and absorb the events and lessons you had that day.
+Find a quiet place to breathe and absorb the events and lessons you had that day.

 Finally, remember that: It doesn’t matter how successful or unsuccessful you are right now.
 What matters is whether your habits are putting you on the path toward success.